PFMT vs Erectile Dysfunction Pills: Clinical Comparison

 - Dorey et al., 2004 RCT: PFMT with biofeedback improved erectile function versus controls in men with ED.

-- Follow-up publications and abstracts report restoration of erectile function in a substantial subset after structured training (BJU International 2005; Europe PMC abstract).
+- Follow-up publications report restoration of erectile function in a substantial subset after structured training (BJU International 2005; Europe PMC abstract).

 - Wong et al., 2020: most included studies showed PFMT improves ED, but methods and protocols vary, limiting precision of effect size.

-- Additional overviews support PFMT as a conservative option that can improve erectile and ejaculatory parameters, including post-prostatectomy settings (network review context; Lavoisier 2014 review).
+- Additional overviews support PFMT as a conservative option that can improve erectile and ejaculatory parameters, including post-prostatectomy settings (network review; Lavoisier 2014 review).

 - Typical programs: daily contractions with progressive load and biofeedback, reassessed over 8 to 12 weeks.